Right about the time I was finishing The Great Smog of India, I also read headlines such as:

 Perhaps that is the target audience, but as someone who does not enjoy the luxury of being insulated from air pollution (there is a metro line being constructed right outside my house, I largely take public transport in Mumbai and find it difficult to breathe almost everywhere I go), I felt it was alienating.
 Even when he does include himself, like when he writes, “It can be frustratingly up close and personal if pungent smoke [from municipal waste burning] bothers you like it does me” it is an exception, not the norm.

 It’s always “the government, the industry and the society”, not “the government, the industry and us”.
-So, while it is the book about energy policy that it intended to be, it would perhaps only attract the reader with an existing interest in environment, and chances are, that such a reader would not need convincing about the need for a robust energy policy in the first place.
+So, while it is the book about energy policy that it intended to be, it would perhaps only attract the reader with an existing interest in the environment, and chances are, that such a reader would not need convincing about the need for a robust energy policy in the first place.

 Even among the readers, think about the spectrum.
 If you are rich, you have enough ways to battle air pollution and not one line to dissuade you from doing so is there in the book, and neither are many ways prescribed in which you can participate.
 If you are in the middle class, there is not much you can do, because he does make room for the aspirations of an upwardly mobile economy.
 And if you are poor, the author has not considered that you are a reader, even when he does talk about the poor being most affected.
 He is talking about you, never to you.
 This is perhaps intentional, but by doing so, Singh and the publishers have narrowed the scope and possible impact of their own product.

 All in all, you may not naturally pick this book if you are not from Delhi, but you should.
-Corporates, MBA classes, students of policy-making with an interest in environment will all benefit from getting such a broad yet nuanced overview of the issue of air pollution in India.
+Corporates, MBA classes, and students of policy-making with an interest in the environment will all benefit from getting such a broad yet nuanced overview of the issue of air pollution in India.
 It’s a good starter kit, in a sense.
 And, yes.
-I believe it should be made compulsory reading for all our environment-related ministries at the state, central and local level and then there should be a massive book club discussing this!
+I believe it should be made compulsory reading for all our environment-related ministries at the state, central and local levels and then there should be a massive book club discussing this!
 Perhaps that would bring in the much-needed coordination he talks about!

 Favourite Chapter: The Administrative Tournament.